 When most people think of Anaheim CA there is one attraction that pops into mind and that is DISNEYLAND.
-But, the truth is Anaheim has SO MUCH MORE to offer traveling families coming in from both near and far.
-We recently spent a few days in Anaheim and I am SO excited to share with you the incredible places we found.
+Look, we love Disneyland as much as anyone (grab discounted tickets here) however the truth is Anaheim has SO MUCH MORE to offer traveling families coming in from both near and far.
+We recently spent a few days in Anaheim and I am SO excited to share with you the incredible things to do in Anaheim that we uncovered.

-10 Things To Do in Anaheim beyond Disneyland
+Top 10 Amazing Things To Do in Anaheim beyond Disneyland

 1- Lessons at Vans Skatepark